Lasso and Ridge Regression in Python & R Tutorial

 Now take a look back again at the cost function for ridge regression.

-Here if you notice, we come across an extra term, which is known as the penalty term. λ given here, is actually denoted by alpha parameter in the ridge function.
-So by changing the values of alpha, we are basically controlling the penalty term.
-Higher the values of alpha, bigger is the penalty and therefore the magnitude of coefficients are reduced.
+Here, if you notice, we encounter an extra term known as the penalty term.
+The λ given here is actually denoted by the alpha parameter in the ridge function.
+By changing the values of alpha, we are essentially controlling the penalty term.
+The higher the values of alpha, the larger the penalty, resulting in the reduction of the magnitude of coefficients.

 Important Points